-Why is this such a significant (and necessary) project to Australia as the NEM becomes more
+Why is this such a significant (and necessary) project to Australia as the NEM becomes more reliant on renewables?

 Snowy 2.0 is a critical project for the NEM and will serve the market and consumers by providing dispatchable generation to address supply volatility, as well as fast-start capability and large-scale storage to address intermittency issues.